Guiding Troubled Children To A Brighter Future

 Located in Duluth, Minnesota, Northwood Children’s Services provides holistic and professional care, education, and treatment for children with severe emotional, behavioral, and learning disabilities.
-Established over 135 years ago, we are the oldest and largest organization of our kind in Minnesota.
+Established in 1883, we are the oldest and largest organization of our kind in Minnesota.
 Northwood is a private, nonprofit, tax-exempt agency committed to building positive change in children’s lives.

 Our tradition of compassionate service has made Northwood the program of choice for the care and treatment of children with significant mental health challenges.